Materials Science and Engineering, M.S.

 For the M.S. thesis option, students are required to complete a research study of great depth and originality and obtain approval for a complete program of study.
 A committee of three full-time faculty members is appointed to guide development of the thesis.
 A minimum of 36 units is required for the M.S.

-For the thesis option, the following are required: four required core courses; three quarters of MSE 298 (Department Seminar); five additional graduate elective courses numbered 200–289 (or 200-295 if offered by other departments) for 3 or more units each, related to their field of graduate studies, and approved by the graduate advisor.
+For the thesis option, the following are required: five required core courses; three quarters of MSE 298 (Department Seminar); four additional graduate elective courses numbered 200–289 (or 200-295 if offered by other departments) for 3 or more units each, related to their field of graduate studies, and approved by the graduate advisor.
 Up to two of these elective courses can be substituted by up to eight units of MSE 296 (M.S.
 Thesis Research), and one of these elective courses may be substituted by an upper-division undergraduate elective course if the course is not a part of the required MSE undergraduate core curriculum and is approved by the MSE graduate advisor.

 Full-time graduate students must enroll in the departmental seminar each quarter during their first year unless exempt by petition.